mhbeals/scissorsandpaste/Individual MD Entries/1790-09-17_Glasgow Advertiser_70.md

-*A humorous Adventure of a Marriage negotiated[?] by
+*A humorous Adventure of a Marriage negotiated by
                         a Bill of Exchange, in one of the English West*India Islands.
 A Merchant, originally from London, having acquired a great fortune in this island, concluded with himself he could not be happy in the enjoyment of it, unless[?] he